 17. Mottled Duck

 The mottled duck is a difficult one to spot because both males and females are mottled brown and tan, much like the females of many other species.
 To identify them, look for the black-tipped, yellow bill of the males and the orange-tipped, black bill of the females.
 They are closely related to mallards and often crossbreed with them, leading to hybridization.
-Like Mallards, they are dabbling ducks.
+Like mallards, mottled ducks are dabbling ducks.

 In the southeast corner of Arkansas, mottled ducks may be found year-round.
 They may be found at random in other southern parts of the state but are rarely spotted further north than central Arkansas.